standard-for-public-code/standard-for-public-code/criteria/understandable-english-first.md

 ## Management: what you need to do

-* Try to limit the use of acronyms, abbreviations, puns or legal/domain specific terms in internal communications in and between teams and stakeholders.
+* Try to limit the use of acronyms, abbreviations, puns or legal/non-English/domain specific terms in internal communications in and between teams and stakeholders.
+Add anyones that are being used to a glossary and link to it from those places.
 * Be critical of documentation and descriptions in proposals and changes - if you don't understand something, others will probably also struggle with it.

 ## Developers and designers: what you need to do